Stefano Baldassarri, Ph.D.

 “The extraordinary thing about Florence is that it has something for everyone.
 The best part of my job is helping students discover what it is that makes this city so special.
 Whether it be a local concert, food festival or sporting event, you’re never lacking in fun/memorable things to do here!”

 Miranda has a secret passion.
 Her love of travel and keen organizational skills has turned her into an awesome travel agent.
 She loves helping students arrange their local and international excursions.
-So don’t hesitate to stop by and have her help you plan all your trip itineraries!

 “While traveling is one of my greatest interests in life, I also love cooking, basketball, and Mobikes.
 But please don’t talk to me about soccer or the Yankees.”